Shabdo: Making

 The shooting of the film started in October 2011.
 Firstly Rudranil Ghosh was thought of playing the lead character Tarak.
 But, later Ritwik Chakraborty was cast for this character.
 Shirsha Ray and Mainak Bhaumik are roped as the cinematographer and editor respectively, for the film.

 Release and reception

 The film premiered on 10 December 2012 in Dubai Film Festival.
 The film had its theatrical release on April 12, 2013.
 The film was widely appreciated by reviewers.
 Leading Bengali newspaper Anandabazar Patrika called the film a "silent revolution" and gave it 9.5 out of 10 stars which was Anandabazars all time highest.
 The Times of India in their review commented that the film was very much different from other contemporary Indian and Bengali films and they also offered a "bow" to director Kaushik Ganguly for making such a film on a crucial subject of cinema.
 Shobdo, in terms of its portrayal of a variety of sound and the difference among them, is widely viewed to be influenced by The Silence under the direction of Mohsen Makhmalbaf.
+To this day, it is not known whether or not the experimental film is based on a true story.